John Banner

 John Banner (born Johann Banner, January 28, 1910 – January 28, 1973) was an Austrian-born American actor, best known for his role as Sergeant Schultz in the situation comedy Hogan's Heroes (1965-1971).
 Schultz, constantly encountering evidence that inmates of his stalag were actively conducting anti-German espionage and sabotage activities, frequently feigned ignorance with the catchphrase, "I see nothing!
 I hear nothing!
 I know nothing!" (or, more commonly as the series went on, "I know nothing, nothing!").

 Early years

 Banner was born on January 28, 1910, to Jewish parents in Stanislau, Austria-Hungary (now Ivano-Frankivsk, Ukraine).
 He studied for a law degree at the University of Vienna, but decided instead to become an actor.
 In 1938, when he was performing with an acting troupe in Switzerland, Adolf Hitler annexed Austria to Nazi Germany.
-Banner immigrated to the United States, where he rapidly learned English.
+Banner emigrated to the United States, where he rapidly learned English.
 He married Elizabeth Raudnitz in Los Angeles, California on October 11, 1940.